Riviere123/BlackJackGame/README.md

 # BlackJackGame

-A simple blackjack game made in python and run on cmd line.
+A game of blackjack made in python and played on cmd line.
 To play: run BlackJack.py